Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Algebras, Modules and Orientable Orbits

 As a corollary we have the following important result: \begin{thm} Let $O_1,\ldots, O_r$ be the set of all orientable orbits w.r.t. the $(P,Q)$-action. \begin{itemize} \item[(a)] $\mathcal A_{P,Q}(X,Y)$ has a basis $\{B_i\}$ of $\mu_n^+$-matrices, such that $supp(B_i)=O_i$, $1\le i\le r$.
 In particular the dimension over $\CC$ of $\mathcal A_{P,Q}(X,Y)$ equals to the number of orientable orbits. \item[(b)] Suppose that $|X|= |Y|$ and that $\mathcal A_{P,Q}(X,Y)$ contains an \emph{invertible} matrix.
 Then

 In particular both the $(P,Q)$ and the $(P,P)$ actions have the same number of orientable orbits. \item[(c)] If the $(P,P)$-action has a single orientable orbit, then every matrix $A\in \mathcal A_{P,Q}(X,Y)$ is \emph{orthogonal}, i.e. satisfies $AA^*=cI$. \end{itemize} \end{thm} Theorem \ref{orth}(c) is the source of many weighing matrices.
 The orthogonality of Projective-Spaces, Grassmanians and Flag-Variety weighing matrices discussed in \S 6 is a consequence of this principal.
+Another application of \emph{formal orthogonal pairs} appears in \cite{GK2020}.

 \begin{defn} The basis $\{B_i\}$ is called an \emph{orbital basis}.
 It is unique up to multiplication by scalars. \end{defn}